Connect your computers with Computer-to-Mac Mode

-- Luna Display currently supports the iMac as a non-retina display when using it as a secondary Mac in Mac-to-Mac mode.
+- Luna Display supports the iMac as a Retina display when using it as a secondary Mac with some limitations.
+More here.

-- Luna Display supports the new M1 Apple Silicon chip on Mac, though there are some hardware limitations on the number of external displays allowed.
+- Luna Display supports the M1 Apple Silicon chip on Mac, though there may be some hardware limitations on the number of external displays allowed.
 Check Apple's device technical specifications to see what is compatible with your device.
+More here.

 Connect your Computers using Wi-Fi

 The Luna Primary app has an icon with a grey and white cat.

 - For macOS Catalina or later: enable Screen Recording.
 Luna Display does not record or save the contents of your screen.

 Open the Luna Secondary app on your Secondary Mac.